AI4EPS/EPS88_PyEarth/docs/lectures/00_introduction_python101.md

 ---

-# 3. Using GPT or Claude for Programming and Earth Science Questions
+# Using Chatbots for Programming and Earth Science Questions

-- AI-powered language models
+- AI-powered language models, such as GPT, Claude, Gemini, Grok, LLama, etc.
 - Can assist with:
   - Explaining concepts
   - Debugging code